Rybelsus vs Wegovy? Both drugs belong to the same class of medicines but which drug is the most effective for the treatment of obesity?

 Until now, Semaglutide is only marketed by Novo Nordisk.
 It is marketed in three different formulations:

 Rybelsus and Ozempic are FDA-approved for the treatment of Diabetes, while Wegovy is FDA-approved only for the treatment of obesity.

 Rybelsus is available as oral tablets formulation in doses of:

 Ozempic and Wegovy are injectable formulations of Semaglutide that are administered via subcutaneous injections once weekly.

 - 0.25 mg per week for four weeks, followed by 0.5 mg per week for four weeks.

-- Patients who are well controlled on 0.5 mg are advised to continue 0.5 mg, while those patients who do not achieve their glucose targets are advised to increase the dose to the maximum of 1 mg subcutaneous weekly.
+- Patients who are well-controlled on 0.5 mg are advised to continue 0.5 mg, while those patients who do not achieve their glucose targets are advised to increase the dose to the maximum of 1 mg subcutaneously weekly.

 Wegovy is advised for obese patients in the following doses: